FEATURED CREDIT CARDS

 How a balance transfer works

-A balance transfer involves moving an existing debt from a high-interest account to a new credit card with more favorable terms.
-This new card will offer a promotional period (typically 12 to 21 months) during which you pay no interest.
+A balance transfer moves existing debt from a high-interest account to a new credit card with more favorable terms.
+The new card typically offers a promotional period (12–21 months) with no interest.

-3. Calculate the costs: Most balance transfer cards charge a one-time fee, typically between 3% and 5% of the transferred amount.
-Weigh this fee against the interest you'll save during the introductory period.
+3. Calculate the costs: Most balance transfer cards charge a 3–5% one-time fee.
+Compare this with the interest you’ll save.

-4. Submit the transfer request: You can often initiate the transfer as part of your application or online once you are approved.
-You will need the account information for the cards you are transferring from.
+4. Submit the transfer request: Often included with your application or online after approval.
+You’ll need account information from the cards you’re transferring from.

-5. Develop a repayment plan: Divide the total transferred balance (including the fee) by the number of months in the introductory period.
-This will give you the amount you must pay monthly to be debt-free before the promotional rate expires.
+5. Develop a repayment plan: Divide the total transferred balance (including fees) by the months in the introductory period to determine your monthly payments to be debt-free before the promo rate ends.

 The benefits of a balance transfer

-• Save on interest: The most significant benefit is the ability to pay down your principal balance without the high cost of interest, potentially saving you hundreds or even thousands of dollars.
+• Save on interest: Reduce principal faster without high-interest costs, potentially saving hundreds or thousands of dollars.

-• Simplify payments: By consolidating multiple credit card debts onto a single card, you can streamline your finances into one convenient monthly payment with one due date.
+• Simplify payments: Consolidate multiple debts into one monthly payment with one due date.

-• Using the card for new purchases: Some balance transfer cards may offer a 0% APR only on the transferred balance, not on new purchases.
-Any new purchases could immediately accrue interest at a much higher standard rate.
+• Using the card for new purchases: 0% APR may apply only to the transferred balance.
+New purchases could accrue high interest.

-After a balance transfer, it's crucial not to accumulate new debt.
-To that end, you should consider what led to the high-interest debt in the first place and use your new financial freedom to build a healthier relationship with credit.
+After a balance transfer, avoid accumulating new debt.
+Identify what caused high-interest debt and use your new financial freedom to build a healthier credit habit.

 Related credit card articles